vpro/motu/resources/bios/Lee_Cronin.md

-Lee Cronin (chemist, Scotland) - How to create synthetic life and the possibilities of printing molecules
+Creating synthetic life and the possibilities of printing molecules